You’re a manager. You know that developing your employees is part of your job. Do you know what to do first?

 Each of you also will have expectations of yourselves.
 Some of those expectations will relate to tasks and how well the tasks should be performed; some will relate to the things like the type of support the employee will want and the type of support you will be willing to provide.

 A way to get at this is what’s called role clarification.
-If you’ve ever worked on a project team or any other type of work-team, it’s not unusual to spend a few minutes, in the beginning, to clarify who’s supposed to do what.
+If you’ve ever worked on a project team or any other type of work-team, it’s not unusual to spend a few minutes, usually at the beginning of the project, to clarify who’s supposed to do what.
 Doing that minimizes the possibility of hard feelings and misunderstandings.

 Here’s how to do that at the beginning of the development process.